jackrobertscott/authpack-client-190806/documents/api/Workspaces.md

 Options.

 - id `string?`: unique identifier.
-- workspacename `string?`: used when id not provided.
+- code `string?`: used when id not provided.
-- email `string?`: used when neither id and workspacename are provided.

 Returns.